Radon System Repair

 The EPA recommends taking action if your radon levels are 4.0 picocuries per liter (pCi/L) or higher.
 However, even levels between 2.0 and 4.0 pCi/L can pose some risk, especially with long-term exposure.

-How long does it take to install a radon mitigation system?
+How long does it take to repair a radon mitigation system?

 Is the radon mitigation system noisy or visible?